Overview

 including transaction costs and taxes.

 investors’ gross returns are determined principally by asset allocation decisions.
-We almost always
+We most often

 utilize no-load, low-cost, tax-efficient, well-diversified equity and fixed income mutual funds,